Psykopear/synthesizer-io/Architecture.md

 # Audio callback
 - run the graph to generate the samples
 - read messages from the engine and update the graph
+- send timestamp to the engine for synchronization
-- send messages to the engine
+- send other messages to the engine for monitoring

 # Engine
 The engine runs on a separate thread.